-During the 1862 Peninsula Campaign the two divisions under the command of Banks were assigned the task of preventing Confederate commander, Thomas “Stonewall” Jackson, from reinforcing the defenses of Richmond, Virginia.
-Banks and his men were unsuccessful; on May 25th, 1862 Banks lost the battle of First Winchester in Winchester, Virginia to “Stonewall” Jackson and the Jackson Brigade.
-On August 9th, Banks met Jackson and his men for a second time in the Shenandoah Valley at the battle of Cedar Creek; an indecisive winner to this battle led both sides to claim victory, with no real outcome.
+During the 1862 Peninsula Campaign, the two divisions under the command of Banks were assigned the task of preventing Confederate commander, Gen. Thomas “Stonewall” Jackson, from reinforcing the defenses of Richmond, Virginia.
+Banks and his men were unsuccessful; on May 25th, 1862, Banks lost the battle of First Winchester in Winchester, Virginia, to Jackson.
+On August 9th, Banks met Jackson and his men for a second time in the Shenandoah Valley at the Battle of Cedar Mountain; an indecisive winner to this battle led both sides to claim victory, with no real outcome.

-In December 1862 Banks traveled to New Orleans, Louisiana to command the Department of the Gulf.
-From New Orleans Banks traveled up the Mississippi and on May 27, 1863 he began to attack Port Hudson, Louisiana.
-This was the first time that African American troops participated in a Civil War battle.
-The 1st and 3rd Louisiana Native Guard fought under the Banks’ command suffering numerous casualties.
-After an unsuccessful first attempt the Union troops attacked again on June 14th, 1863.
-This too ended unsuccessfully; however, Banks was determined to break through because of the need to join Ulysses S. Grant’s siege on Vicksburg, Mississippi.
-The initial attacks had now progressed into a siege with strong artillery bombardment.
+In December 1862 Banks traveled to New Orleans, Louisiana, to command the Department of the Gulf.
+From New Orleans, Banks traveled up the Mississippi, and on May 27, 1863, he initiated an assault on one of the last Confederate citadels along the Mississippi River, Port Hudson, Louisiana.
+Part of his forces consisted of the 1st (later 73rd United States Colored Troops) and 3rd Louisiana Native Guard (later the 75th United States Colored Troops), some of the first Black units to enlist to fight for the United States.
+After an unsuccessful first attempt to capture the stronghold, the Federals renewed their attacks on June 14th, 1863.
+This, too, ended unsuccessfully.
+The initial attacks had now morphed into a siege.
 On July 9th, 1863 the Confederate forces surrendered having run out of supplies and receiving word that Vicksburg had also surrendered.

 Following the Red River Campaign, Banks was removed from command and sent back to Washington, DC on leave for the remainder of the war.